30 Days of Writing: Create a Book in a Month

 limited to 15 participants

 About the tutor: Shaun Levin is the author of Snapshots of The Boy, A Year of Two Summers and Seven Sweet Things, amongst other books.
-He is the creator of Writing Maps and runs The A3 Press, a new independent chapbook press.
+He is the creator of Writing Maps and runs The A3 Press, an independent chapbook press.
 Shaun has been teaching creative writing for over twenty years and has worked closely with writers at all stages of their journey towards publication.

 What previous participants have said: